I am a Cherokee working to be the best that I can be!

 I am honored and privileged to be your child’s teacher this year!
 My name is Teresa Lewis, and I am very proud to be a part of such a wonderful school system.

 I earned my bachelor degree in elementary education at East Tennessee State University.
-I then furthered my education at Tusculum College with a concentration in Special Education.
+I then furthered my education at Tusculum University with a concentration in Special Education.
 I am currently working towards my Masters degree at Tusculum.
 Throughout my life I have been very fortunate to have had immeasurable learning opportunities and experiences during my educational studies.
 I was able to work with so many excellent mentors and advisors throughout my educational career from several local schools.
 They have helped me to get to where I am today, and for that I am eternally grateful.

 I am a lifelong resident of Washington County Tennessee.
 As an alumnus of West View and David Crockett, I have been provided with opportunities to watch, learn from, observe, and work with some AMAZING teachers growing from a young child into an adult in the field of education.
 In addition to my family, I have life-long relationships with many wonderful teachers that helped shape me into the person I am today.

-I am married to Terry Lewis and we have three children Ryan (a Senior studying Biology at ETSU), Morgan (a 10th grader at DCHS), and 5 year old Alyssa (a Kindergarden student at Lamar).
+I am married to Terry Lewis and we have three children Ryan (a recent ETSU graduate), Morgan (a senior grader at DCHS), and 6 year old Alyssa (student at Lamar).
 We have two dogs Penny and Tucker.

 I love to read and I enjoy traveling and spending time with my family.